-Despite the booming transit of drugs through Ecuador and the growth of the local consumption market, Ecuador has succeeded in diminishing levels of violence from 22 homicides per 100,000 in 2011 — one of the highest in the region at the time — to 5.6 per 100,000 in 2016, the lowest murder rate in thirty years.
-If trends continue, the country appears poised to reach its goal of 5 homicides per 100,000 inhabitants in 2017.
+Despite the booming transit of drugs through Ecuador and the growth of the local consumption market, Ecuador has succeeded in diminishing levels of violence from 22 homicides per 100,000 in 2011 — one of the highest in the region at the time — to 5.8 per 100,000 in 2017, the second lowest rate in the region.

 Ecuador is also a transit point for human smuggling.
 African migrants heading to the United States were reported to use the country as a maritime departure point to avoid land routes through Central America.
 Moreover, the country’s lax visa regulations — which enable nearly anyone to enter Ecuador with a 90-day tourist visa — have reportedly facilitated the development of human trafficking operations by Chinese organized crime groups in the country.

 Additionally, Ecuador has a robust illegal mining industry and loose financial regulations to provide criminals with significant money laundering opportunities.
 Colombian organized crime has used gold mining in Ecuador to launder dirty cash, for instance, while a significant portion of illegally extracted gold from Peru is also thought to have been whitewashed via gold exports from Ecuador.

 Ecuador’s domestic crime groups have traditionally been fragmented operating as subcontractors for foreign criminal organizations, particularly Colombian groups and, to a lesser extent, Mexican syndicates.